 |CHECK Team Leader (Web applications)||CREST Certified Web Application Tester|

 |CHECK Team Member||CREST Registered Tester Examination|

-A pass in any one of these examinations merely demonstrates technical competence and does not replace the other requirements to attain CHECK Team Leader/Member status.
+A pass in any one of these examinations merely demonstrates technical competence but does not replace the other requirements necessary to attain CHECK Team Leader/Member status.

 More information on the CHECK scheme can be found at www.ncsc.gov.uk